How can a leader create an environment for other leaders to succeed?

 Team members are disciplined and understand that greater empowerment also means greater responsibility.
 They become self-disciplined and receptive to self-improvement.
-Once they become leaders of their own selves, they become ready to lead the others as well.
+Once they become leaders of their own selves, they become ready to lead others as well.

 Who Should I Look for in Potential Leaders?

 - Can catch your vision as a leader.

 - Demonstrates integrity and character.

 - Takes initiative.

 - Is both confident and humble.